Last Updated on December 19, 2019

 Image 46 – Anteroposterior and Lateral Xrays of Elbow Showing Fracture of Radial Head

-Fracture of radial head in a 38 year old female.
+Fracture of the radial head in a 38-year-old female.

-Anteroposterior view above shows fracture of radial head.
+The anteroposterior view above shows a fracture of the radial head.

 The lateral view shows comminution as well.

-Fracture of lateral condyle are very common fracture in children. lateral condyle is part of the humerus bone that projects on outer astect of lower part of arm just above the level of flexor crease of the elbow (cubital fossa).
+Fracture of lateral condyle is very common fracture in children. lateral condyle is part of the humerus bone that projects on outer aspect of lower part of the arm just above the level of flexor crease of the elbow (cubital fossa).

-As this is a type of epiphyseal injury, anatomical reduction is absolutely necessary.
-Otherwise growth disturbances of elbow and deformity of the elbow may result, most common being cubitus valgus or valgus deformity of the elbow.
+As this is a type of epiphyseal injury, the anatomical reduction is absolutely necessary.
+Otherwise, growth disturbances of elbow and deformity of the elbow may result, most common being cubitus valgus or valgus deformity of the elbow.

-The xray above is of two years old child who sustained an injury due to fall from bed.
+The x-ray above is of two years old child who sustained an injury due to fall from a bed.
 The fracture is not displaced and was managed conservatively.

 Image 48 – Xray of Flexion Type Supracondylar Fracture In A Child

-Flexion type suprcondylar injuries are rarer as compared to extension type
+Flexion type supracondylar injuries are rarer as compared to extension type

 Image 49 – Dislocation of Elbow in a Child

-Dislocation of elbow in children is less common than adult.
-Here is an xray of elbow lateral view in 12 years old child.
+Dislocation of the elbow in children is less common than an adult.
+Here is an x-ray of elbow lateral view in 12 years old child.